 Turn up the power

-Positioned the top of the Mini range, the JCW boasts many unique features, the first of which is a more powerful engine.
+Positioned at the top of the Mini range, the JCW boasts many unique features, the first of which is a more powerful engine.
 Producing 228bhp and 320Nm of torque from its turbocharged 2.0-litre unit, the JCW is no slouch – it’s capable of a 0 to 100km/h run in just 6.1 seconds.
 The engine is paired with an 8-speed automatic transmission that works rather well and also offers manual shifts via the steering-mounted paddle shifters.

 Now, while the JCW version doesn’t differ drastically from the Cooper S in terms of design, it does have millions of personalisation options, like any other Mini that is – which means that you can virtually craft the car to make your own personal style statement.